ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 }
 ```

-- `action`: what kind of message it is (new message, notification, presence update etc). `action` is always a simple string.
+- `action`: what kind of event it is (new message, notification, presence update etc). `action` is always a simple string.
-- `data`: context to the this message (who sent the message, what kind of notification is this, which exactly user went online etc). `data` may contain an arbitrary amount of fields of any types.
+- `data`: context to the this event (who sent the message, what kind of notification is this, which exactly user went online etc). `data` may contain an arbitrary amount of fields of any types.
 Exact schema of `data` depends on the `action`.

-### Chat
+### Chat Events

 CLIENT --> SERVER